Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question -16

-Your company has an Azure DevOps project, which includes a build pipeline that makes use of roughly fifty open source libraries.
+Your company has an Azure DevOps project, which includes a build pipeline that **makes use of roughly fifty open source libraries.**

-You have been tasked with making sure that you are able to scan project for common security weaknesses in the open source libraries.
+You have been tasked with making sure that you are able to **scan project for common security weaknesses in the open source libraries**.

 Which of the following actions should you take?